Ianyourgod/batpu-c-compiler/README.md

 BCC is licensed under the MIT License.
 See [LICENSE](LICENSE) for more information.

-### Contributing

-If you would like to contribute to BCC, please read [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 ### Feature Requests

 If you would like to request a feature, please open an issue with the `feature-request` label.